Nokia-Alcatel deal may force Ericsson to expand fixed line range

 "Global operators have all made the shift to converge fixed and mobile, and now equipment makers will have to follow suit," Alcatel-Lucent Chief Executive Michael Combes said on Wednesday, adding that he expected Ericsson to reexamine its product line to beef up its fixed broadband business.

-Ericsson could aim to buy Ciena, with which it cooperates already, to boost its position in optical networking, or fellow U.S. group Juniper, to expand in Internet routing, Combes said.
+Ericsson could aim to buy Ciena (CIEN.N), with which it cooperates already, to boost its position in optical networking, or fellow U.S. group Juniper (JNPR.N), to expand in Internet routing, Combes said.

 Ericsson has made some inroads into fixed products before.
 One of its biggest acquisitions in the past decade was the 2005 deal to buy most of Marconi, including the firm's optical networking business, for around $2.1 billion.